Using the Excel template

 - Add the dimensions for the report row

-- Add a measure (look at the example in our example app)
+- Add a measure (copy the expression in our example app to get started)

 Excel template description

 In the file FinanceReport_template.xlsx there are columns for setting up the account mapping and the formatting of the report rows.
 This need to be done to get the extension to work properly.
 Make sure you understand the different columns and how the extension and expressions use them.